Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Theoretical Results

-Immediately, $\norm{H(s,t)}^2=\sum\limits_{i=1}^\infty\sum\limits_{j=1}^\infty\abs{a_{ij}}^2$, and defining $\sub{A}=[a_{ij}]_{i,j=1}^n$ yields The convergence holds because $\norm{H}^2<\infty$, so the expression is a convergent series and thus by Cauchy's Criterion the tail end of the sum converges to zero as indicated. \end{proof} Practically the discrete system in \eqref{discrete system} is constructed using different basis functions for each choice of $n$, and Proposition~\ref{prop1} does not apply.
-But in the following we assume $\left(\sub{\Delta}\right)^2\xrightarrow{n \to \infty} 0$, as illustrated for the numerical simulations.
+But now by square integrability $\norm{H}^2<\infty$, so the expression is a convergent series.
+Thus, by Cauchy's criterion the tail end of the sum converges to zero with $n$. \end{proof} Practically we suppose the discrete system in \eqref{discrete system} is constructed using different basis functions for each choice of $n$, and that $\sub{a_{ij}}$ are calculated using a quadrature rule.
+Then Proposition~\ref{prop1} may not immediately apply due to quadrature error.
+But, for the theory, we assume $\left(\sub{\Delta}\right)^2\xrightarrow{n \to \infty} 0$.
 We also assume that all continuous singular values are distinct, as required for Theorem~\ref{SVE-SVD} statement~\ref{thm4}.
 Analogues of this result hold for the case without distinct singular values \cite{hansensvepaper}.